Emperor Ōjin

-Emperor Ōjin (応神天皇, Ōjin Tennō), also known as (誉田別尊, Hondawake no Mikoto) (alternatively spelled 譽田別命, 誉田別命, 品陀和気命, 譽田分命, 誉田別尊, 品陀別命) or (譽田天皇, Homuta no Sumeramikoto), was the 15th (possibly legendary) Emperor of Japan, according to the traditional order of succession.
-Both the Kojiki, and the Nihon Shoki (collectively known as the Kiki) record events that took place during Ōjin's alleged lifetime. Ōjin is traditionally listed as the first emperor of the Kofun period, and is primarily known for being the controversial son of Empress Jingū.
+Emperor Ōjin (応神天皇, Ōjin Tennō), also known as (誉田別尊, Hondawake no Mikoto) or (譽田天皇, Homuta no Sumeramikoto), was the 15th (possibly legendary) Emperor of Japan, according to the traditional order of succession.
+Both the Kojiki and the Nihon Shoki record events that took place during Ōjin's alleged lifetime. Ōjin is traditionally listed as the first emperor of the Kofun period, and is primarily known for being the controversial son of Empress Jingū.
 Historians have mixed views on his factual existence; if Ōjin was indeed a historical figure, then it is assumed he reigned much later than he is attested.

 No firm dates can be assigned to Ōjin's life or reign, but he is traditionally considered to have reigned from 270 to 310.
 According to the Shinto religion and Buddhism in Japan, Emperor Ōjin is the divine spirit of the deity Hachiman (八幡神).
 While the location of Ōjin's grave (if any) is unknown, he is traditionally venerated at a memorial Shinto tomb.
 Modern historians have come to the conclusion that the title of "Emperor" and the name "Ōjin" was used by later generations to describe this possibly legendary Emperor.